krisrjensen/csc730/README.md

 ![img12](https://github.com/krisrjensen/csc730/assets/7505620/558e846b-31fb-477e-9c36-34993d6720e6)

 ### Assignment 5: DBench – Installing and taking it for a test drive
 Kris Jensen
 For assignment 5 we are tasked to learn about ADBench, a so-called anomaly detection toolset.
-This toolset is a compila- tion of 57 datasets and 30 anomaly detection algorithms.
+This toolset is a compilation of 57 datasets and 30 anomaly detection algorithms.
 These algorithms can be classified as supervised, semi-supervised, and unsupervised.
 ADBench was presented in a paper by Han et al. in 2022 and at the 36th Conference on Neural